dantegates/porter/docs/getting_started.rst

         ],
         "request_id": "0f86644edee546ee9c495a9a71b0746c"
     }

+Multiple models can be served by a single app simply by passing additional services to :class:`porter.services.ModelApp`.

 ``porter`` also takes care of a lot of the boilerplate for you such as error handling.
 For example, by default, if the POST data sent to the prediction endpoint can't be parsed the user will receive a response with a 400 status code a payload describing the error.